apakhbari/CheatSheets/Orchestration/Kubernetes/logging-plan/automate_pipeline.md

 # STEP 3 — create a CSV lookup data adapter and a lookup table (UI or API)

-I recommend using a CSV lookup adapter because it’s easy to update (upload new CSV).
+- I recommend using a CSV lookup adapter because it’s easy to update (upload new CSV).
+- Since I only use this lookup table for stream routing, and lookups happen extremely frequently (every message), I want:
+  - Fast responses
+  - Low overhead
+  - No unnecessary refresh cycles
+  - Predictable behavior

 ### Option A — UI (easiest)